HackTestes/NVML-GPU-Control/README.md

           Sets the power limit of the GPU in watts

     --acoustic-temp-limit OR -tl <TEMPERATURE_CELSIUS>
-          Sets the acoustic threshold in celsious (note that this is the same temperature limit used by GeForce Experice)
+          Sets the acoustic threshold in celsious (note that this is the same temperature limit used by GeForce Experience)

     --single-use OR -su
           Makes some actions work only once insted of in a loop.
 This option is valid for: temp-control and power-control